dandls/counterfactuals/README.md

 #> 5:          5.9         3.0          4.2         1.5
 ```

-Using the `evaluate()` method, we can evaluate the counterfactuals using
+With the `evaluate()` method, we can evaluate the counterfactuals using
 various quality measures.

 ``` r